-Otto Warmbier’s Family Disputes Trump’s Defense Of Kim Jong Un
+Otto Warmbier’s Family Disputes Trump’s Defense Of Kim Jong-Un

 — Christopher C. Cuomo (@ChrisCuomo) February 28, 2019

-Amnesty International USA Advocacy Manager Francisco Bencosme penned an article for Time detailing Trump’s continual flip-flopping regarding North Korea.
+Amnesty International USA advocacy manager Francisco Bencosme penned an article for Time detailing Trump’s continual flip-flopping regarding North Korea.
 Twice in the past, Trump has stated his commitment to helping free the people of North Korea.
 He also previously took the Warmbier family’s side and pledged to get justice for Otto.

-Now, Trump has signaled that his friendship with Kim Jung-un takes precedence over his previous statements.
+Now, Trump has signaled that his friendship with Kim Jong-un takes precedence over his previous statements.
 This is similar to the president’s decision to back Russian leader Vladimir Putin against election interference claims instead of believing U.S. intelligence agencies.
 Due to these repeated instances, Amnesty International accused Trump of showcasing “his own disdain for human rights.”

 North Korea is known to have at least 120,000 political prisoners in labor camps that are believed to mirror the atrocities of the Nazi regime.
-Kim Jung-un denies the existence of these camps, although satellite images and first-hand accounts from escapees have confirmed that the camps are real.
+Kim Jong-un denies the existence of these camps, although satellite images and first-hand accounts from escapees have confirmed that the camps are real.

-Just caught up with Trumps comments about #Warmbier .
-I don't think there's any Tyrant that Trump is not prepared to pretend to believe.
-I've never seen such cowardice from a so called leader.

 GQ published an illuminating report that questions everything about Otto Warmbier’s supposed crime and subsequent confession.
 Per Warmbier’s North Korean trip roommate, Danny Gratton, Otto didn’t commit any crimes, but was set up and forced to make a false confession.
-Either way, the Warmbier family no longer has their son, and Trump has apparently chosen to side with Jung-un instead of holding the North Korean leader personally responsible.
+Either way, the Warmbier family no longer has their son, and Trump has apparently chosen to side with Jong-un instead of holding the North Korean leader personally responsible.